fnuecke/oc2/common/src/main/resources/assets/oc2/doc/en_us/block/disk_drive.md

 - `umount <mount directory>` to unmount a floppy disk.
 Make sure to run this before removing the floppy from the disk drive, to avoid data loss.

+On a CP/M system, drives are lettered in the order they are found, starting at `A:`.
+The disk the machine booted from always comes first.

 Computers *have to be shut down* before installing or removing this component.
 Installing it while the computer is running will have no effect, removing it may lead to system errors.